Knapsacks/power-pi/README.md

 ## Power Pi

-1. Power Pi is the manifestation of Internet of Things.
+1. Power-Pi is the manifestation of Internet of Things.
 It reflects the elegant power of Raspberry Pi to control Direct current based electronics, which here inturn controls Alternating Current (Power Sockets).
 A python based Daemon for linux (or a service for windows) updates a database on cloud.
 The database contains the Mac Address(unique) of devices, its charging status (charging/discharging) and strength of battery
 2. The above database is accessed by a Raspberry Pi (and thence implementing the core essence of IoT).
-The data received is then processed on raspberry pi to control a relay switch accordingly
+The data received is then processed on raspberry-pi to control a relay switch accordingly
 3. The relay switch (embedded on Power Socket) acts as an auxiliary circuit underneath the primary switch.
-So that even when someone forgets to pull the plug or switch off power socket, the Power Pi opens the circuit.
+So that even when someone forgets to pull the plug or switch off power socket, the Power Pi opens the circuit
+4. Moreover, the data can be processed to analyze power consumption and conservation

 ## Getting Started with Power Pi